Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Tangent Direction Guided Adversarial Training (TART)

 The overall procedure of TART is illustrated in Figure~\ref{fig:TART}.
-Figure~\ref{fig:angle_tan_distribution} depicts the distribution of tangential components and angles observed in adversarial examples.
-The angle of $\vx_i^*$ refers to the angle between the tangent space at $\vx_i$ and the perturbation vector $\vx_i^*-\vx_i$.
-We observe that adversarial examples indeed have different tangential components and angles and, hence, may serve as important factors in adversarial training.
-In the following sections, we discuss in detail how we may approximate the tangent space~(Section \ref{subsec:find_tangent_space}), compute the tangential component~(Section \ref{subsec:compute_tan_angle}), and choose an adaptive perturbation bound used for the TART training~(Section \ref{subsec:sel_eps}).
+In the following subsections, we discuss in detail how we approximate the tangent space~(Section \ref{subsec:find_tangent_space}), compute the tangential component~(Section \ref{subsec:compute_tan_angle}), and choose an adaptive perturbation bound used for training~(Section \ref{subsec:sel_eps}).